Skip to main content

 “How can we not, Didi?”
 Mohini shook her head.
 “But it's Hiranmoyi now.
 I buried Mohini in the grave of Adam Jones.”
 Kalyani held her hand with questioning eyes.
 She smiled faintly.
 “I do visit his grave and offer flowers once in a while.
 I know his family would never return here for that.”
 Kalyani nodded understandingly and rushed inside to look for Sharat.

-Swadhin was standing outside the gate with a smoke watching the men from the village setting up the gate of the Smaran Sabha.
+Swadhin was standing outside the gate with a smoke, watching the men from the village setting up the gate of the Smaran Sabha.
 He was somehow reluctant to come there.
 The people they would remember often brought nightmares to him.
 Swadhin could not tell anyone how many times he had dreamt of Kabir dying in his arms as he helplessly cried for help.
 How many times Bina’s smiling face made him sweat in his sleep?
 Sometimes he dreamt of his youth in the old house, with Niranjan running down the corridor and Abhaya in her colourful ribbons following him.
 Like the dreams were his ghosts of the past.
 Swadhin also dreamt of Meera Di.
 She looked sad in his dreams.
 And he dreamt of the men who came to him with bullet wounds and burns.
-Men he could not save.
-Somehow the entire event, although organised with a good intention, overwhelmed him.
+Men, he could not save.
+Somehow, the entire event, although organised with good intentions, overwhelmed him.
 He knew how much it meant to Abhaya to teach the children the value of freedom.
 The little riots they witnessed in Calcutta were nothing compared to the vast injustice faced by the victims of partition.
-Swadhin knew that she was right so he agreed to come along for the sake of bringing up a future generation who would not dare mock or take for granted the freedom their forefathers gifted them.
+Swadhin knew that she was right, so he agreed to come along for the sake of bringing up a future generation who would not dare mock or take for granted the freedom their forefathers had gifted them.
 A car honked, making him look up at the road as it screeched to a halt in front of him.
-The door opened and Meera climbed out with a smile on her face.
+The door opened, and Meera stepped out with a smile on her face.

 “Swadhin?
 Is that you?”
 She smiled.
 Swadhin could see the traces of silver in her hair and the wrinkles that formed under her eyes when she smiled.
 “How are you?”